ahmedazagaz/GoDog_app/README.md

   ```
 3. Connect Appwrite to the backend by following Appwrite documentation for setup:

--Set up your database, authentication, and storage.
+- Set up your database, authentication, and storage.
--Update the necessary API keys and endpoints in the project.
+- Update the necessary API keys and endpoints in the project.

 4. Start the Expo server: